God Help Us

 No matter what we believe, the intent of all prayer should be entirely spiritual.
 We are often tempted to ask for material things or profitable outcomes, but it is more advantageous and realistic to ask for intellectual, emotional, and spiritual help.
 Prayers for a new Mercedes or to conquer our enemies are not spiritual petitions.
 Prayers are best viewed as a way to change our mental attitudes.
 It’s not about getting our way, but instead it’s a technique for learning God’s way.

-In the highest sense, enlightened prayer is the psychological process of exchanging the human will for the divine will (spirit way).
+In the highest sense, enlightened prayer is the psychological process of exchanging the human will for the divine will (the spirit way).
 It’s an exchange of fear for courage, hatred for love, envy for appreciation, and pessimism for optimism.
-It’s your effort to adjust and identify your personality with the true nature of spiritual reality.
+It’s an effort to adjust and identify your personality with the true nature of spiritual reality.

 Beliefs About Prayer